NicoJanE/NET-Dev-Template-Stack/NET-Core-8/Howtos/setup.md

   </pre>

 - Access the app on the host
-  Because in the previous command we specified 0.0.0.0 as the listening IP address, we can reach the web page on the **host** via localhost! (see also 'Note 1' below) So from the host, open a browser and navigate to: <span class="nje-cmd-inline-sm"> http://localhost:5000/</span>
+  Because in the previous command we specified 0.0.0.0 as the listening IP address, we can reach the web page on the **host** via localhost!
+So from the host, open a browser and navigate to: <span class="nje-cmd-inline-sm"> http://localhost:5000/</span>

 <div class="nje-br2"> </div>
 <details class="nje-note-box">